Aliases for MET Gene

 Mesenchymal Epithelial Transition MET is a prototypical receptor tyrosine kinase.
 Its ligand is Hepatocyte Growth Factor (HGF).
 MET alterations are drivers of human cancer.
 Amplification and resulting overexpression has been reported in several cancers, and make the receptor's activity independent of HGF.
 Gene fusions also decouple kinase activity from the cell membrane and render it constitutively active.
 Finally, exclusion of the juxtamembrane (JM) domain of the kinase by "skipping" of exon 14 activates the kinase.

 GeneCards Summary for MET Gene

 MET (MET Proto-Oncogene, Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with MET include renal cell carcinoma, papillary and hereditary papillary renal cell carcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and Glioma.
-GO annotations related to this gene include protein tyrosine kinase activity and hepatocyte growth factor-activated receptor activity.
-An important paralog of this gene is TYRO3.
+Diseases associated with MET include Renal Cell Carcinoma, Papillary, 1 and Deafness, Autosomal Recessive 97.
+Among its related pathways are RET signaling and Insulin receptor recycling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MST1R.

-Acts as a receptor for Listeria internalin inlB, mediating entry of the pathogen into cells
+(Microbial infection) Acts as a receptor for Listeria monocytogenes internalin InlB, mediating entry of the pathogen into cells.